 - (c) DCPs must notify AEMO of their sign convention when applying to AEMO for registration as a Registered Participant.
 To change the sign convention, DCPs must give 60 business days' notice to AEMO.
-This notice period does not apply to the correction of sign convention issues remediated as part of regular maintenance, which are to be updated in accordance with normal database procedures. - (c)(d) Analogue Values, Status Indications and Discrete Values must be transmitted with a data quality in accordance with the Communication Protocol.

-(d)(e) Control Commands must be transmitted in accordance with the Communication Protocol.
+This notice period does not apply to the correction of sign convention issues remediated as part of regular maintenance, which are to be updated in accordance with normal database procedures. - (c)(d)Analogue Values, Status Indications and Discrete Values must be transmitted with a data quality in accordance with the Communication Protocol. - (d)(e) Control Commands must be transmitted in accordance with the Communication Protocol. - (e)(f) Subject to paragraph (g)Quality, quality of data indicators (multi-state data quality flags) must be transmitted with each data point and must indicate: - whether there is a sustained communication failure (lasting 30 seconds or more) between an Intervening Facility and RME-(including failure of a relevant Data Concentrator);; and

-- (e)(f) Subject to paragraph (g), quality of data indicators (multi-state data quality flags) must be transmitted with each data point and must indicate: - whether there is a sustained communication failure (lasting 30 seconds or more) between an Intervening Facility and RME-(including failure of a relevant Data Concentrator);; and - whether a value has been overridden at any RME, Data Concentrator or Intervening Facility. - (f) DCPs must notify AEMO of their sign convention when applying to AEMO for registration as a Registered Participant.
+- (ii) whether a value has been overridden at any RME.
+Data Concentrator or Intervening Facility-2 - (f) DCPs must notify AEMO of their sign convention when applying to AEMO for registration as a Registered Participant.
 To change the sign convention, DCPs must give 60 business days' notice to AEMO. - (g) A sustained communications failure is a failure lasting 30 seconds or more.
-A transient communication failure is one that lasts less than 30 seconds. and if no conditions described in (i) or (ii) apply then the data quality flag(s) must indicate - that the data is of good quality. - (g) In respect of data from an RME device installed prior to 7 September 2022 that does not support the use of data quality flags, the DCP must artificially set the quality flag to good.
+A transient communication failure is one that lasts less than 30 seconds.